 How to decide how many data points should be split into validation dataset?
 Generally speaking, The smaller dataset you have, the larger percentage it should be.
 The key point is that your validation dataset must have to be representative to the whole dataset.
 The same is for the test dataset.

-Batch Normalization
+Batch Normalization (BN)

 Batch normalization [1] is not for data pre-processing.
 It’s employed as a learnable layer in neuron networks, especially CNNs.
 In order to stablize and speed up the model training, batch normalization is commonly applied just after convolutional layers.

 Deep neuron networks have multiple layers.
 After each layer’s calculation, the input for each layer would be shifted.
-Since we know the benefits of data normalization and apply it to input data, why not we apply it to the input data of hidden layers!
+Since we know the benefits of data standardization and apply it to input data, why not we apply it to the input data of hidden layers!
 That’s the intuition of batch normalization.

 $$y=\gamma\cdot\cfrac{x-\overline x}{s+\epsilon}+\beta$$

-Conv → BatchNorm → Activation (ReLU/GELU/SiLU etc.)
+Conv → BatchNorm → Activation (ReLU/SiLU/GELU etc.)

 In CNNs on image tasks, batch normalization is applied on each channel (feature).
 One pair of $\gamma$ and $\beta$ for each channel.
 In fully connected layers, batch normalization is also applied on each feature (neuron).
 One pair of $\gamma$ and $\beta$ for each feature neuron.
+Batch norm calculates the mean and std on each feature across the batch.

 Why there is a pair of learnable parameter for each feature?
 Because we don’t know what distribution for which layer is the best.
 There two parameters could make the model to learn the best input distribution, even undo the batch normalization.
+Another explanation is to compensate for the possible lost of representational ability.

 Set bias=False in Conv layer when BatchNorm follows